mjeanroy/rollup-plugin-prettier/README.md

   },

   plugins: [
-    // Run plugin with prettier options.
+    // Run plugin with prettier options that override the local config. prettier({
-    prettier({
       tabWidth: 2,
       singleQuote: false,